 Are you facing a legal predicament after being caught in possession of a Controlled Dangerous Substance (CDS) in New Jersey?
 The penalties and severity of drug charges imposed on you can vary depending on several factors.
 These factors include the type of substance involved, such as marijuana or heroin, as well as the weight of the CDS.
 The repercussions often involve imprisonment, hefty fines, license suspension, and other potential consequences.

-At Lustberg Law Offices LLC, attorney Adam M. Lustberg and our team of skilled New Jersey drug crimes lawyers may be able to help you navigate through these challenging circumstances.
-Call us today at (201) 880-5311 to schedule a consultation.
+At Lustberg Law Offices LLC, we understand how overwhelming this situation can be.
+Attorney Adam M. Lustberg and our dedicated team of New Jersey drug crimes lawyers are here to provide you with the support and guidance you need during this challenging time.
+We can thoroughly assess your case and work diligently to explore all possible defenses, aiming to minimize the impact on your life.
+Call us today at (201) 880-5311 to schedule a confidential consultation.

 First, Second, Third, and Fourth Degree Drug Charges